yusufalper/laravel-subfolder-migrations/README.md

 # Organize your migrations into subfolders.

+IF YOU DO NOT WANT TO USE PACKAGE FOR THIS FEATURE, YOU CAN USE SIMPLE PROVIDER GIST FROM [HERE](https://gist.github.com/yusufalper/25c0c7e5a347abc09349bbc16817c268)

 This package allows you to split database/migrations into subfolders.
 Especially in large projects, migrations folder may cause headaches.

 Now you can turn this: